RobertoBellarosa95/Array_Functions/README.md

 # Array_Functions
-In this repository i wrote some easy Functions for Arrays
+Some easy functions for arrays in C.

 ```
 include <stdio.h>